Learn how to wash box braids every few weeks without making them frizzy with the tips shared in this article.

 - Squeeze the excess water out of the braids gently.

-Step 5 – Dry Your Clean Braids Without Frizzing
+Step 5 – Dry Your Box Braids Without Frizzing

 Once dry, undo the braided sections gently and shake out.
 You can spray with the anti-itch braid spray at this point.

 You will find that the braids look as fresh as new.
-The key here is washing your box braids without agitating them.
+The secret here is washing box braids without agitating them.

-I strongly recommended sectioning your braids before washing to make them last longer and keep them frizz free.
+I strongly recommend sectioning your braids before washing to make them last longer and keep them frizz-free.

 How Often Do You Wash Box Braids?